Skip to content

 2. Create a scheduled action to run a pentest on a recurring schedule

-The command below will create a schedule called my-schedule that will automatically run a pentest every Monday at 5pm UTC.
+The command below will create a recurring schedule called my-schedule that will automatically run a pentest every Monday at 5pm UTC.

 The command uses a CRON expression, 0 17 * * 1, to specify the recurring schedule for the pentest.